 If you have this problem with wet or dry food there are several things you can try:

-- Raised and tilted food bowls can really help as they keep a cat’s mouth at a higher level which can reduce vomiting
+- Raised and tilted food bowls can really help as they keep a cat’s mouth at a higher level which helps to reduce vomiting.
+I found a perfect example on Amazon.
+See more details and the current price by clicking here.

 - Use a large flat plate and spread your cat’s food out as widely as possible